 Responsible for website maintenance/updates and web content;

-Review and revise impact and experience survey instrument(s) and assess results of ICAP teams' experience;
+Review and revise impact and event participant surveys and assess results of ICAP teams' experience;

 Create ICAP digital marketing e-newsletter for ICAP community monthly e-news; and specialized partner quarterly for potential referral organizations, as needed;